devdaviddr/fullstack-cloudflare-boilerplate/Readme.md

 All endpoints require Firebase authentication via Bearer token.

 **API Version**: The API version is dynamically tracked using semantic versioning (e.g., `1.0.42+abc1234.202512181430`) and is available in all responses.
+Version numbers are automatically generated from the `VERSION` file and CI/CD metadata.

 ## 🗄️ Database Schema